InSection

 when comparing a page to a sibling.

-A section is a top-level content directory, or any content directory with an _index.md file.
+A section is a top-level content directory or any content directory containing an _index.md

 With this content structure: